Proposed Sale of 0.32 acres of Upper Newport Bay Nature Preserve as of July 2021:

 - In 1990, the Board of Supervisors accepted the offer and it became part of the Upper Newport Bay Nature Preserve.

-- Despite its becoming public park land, the original fence has continued to stand on it, and, indeed, been expanded.
+- Despite its becoming public park land, and later public trust land, the original fence has continued to stand on it, and, indeed, been expanded.

 - The following visualization prepared with Google Earth, using imagery likely taken in 2018 (before the City of Newport Beach, in cooperation with the neighboring homeowners, built a detention basin to alleviate storm water erosion problems), shows the public land boundary and how the triangle of fenced-in property intrudes into it (note, however, that a small piece of the fence at the top could be moved to the left, over a part of the dirt trail):